How is Fintech changing B2B & B2C Finance?

 Financial technology businesses are commonly categorised as B2B (business to business) or B2C (business to consumer).

 B2C fintech companies provide services directly to consumers.
-For example, 86 400, an Australian app-based neobank that launched in 2019, allows consumers to bypass the big four banks with streamlined systems and competitive interest rates.
-Or WLTH, one of the latest Australian fintech to the stage, offering B2C home loans and B2B bespoke lending solutions using a digital application process.
+For example, 86 400, an Australian app-based Neobank launched in 2019, allowed consumers to bypass the big four banks with streamlined systems and competitive interest rates, before being sold to NAB and merged into UBank in 2021.
+WLTH, one of the latest Australian fintech to the stage, offers B2C home loans and B2B bespoke lending solutions using a digital application process.
 Money transfer apps, personal finance management tools and automated investment platforms also fall under the umbrella of B2C fintech.

 What are the main benefits?